-Refer also to note 4.
+Refer also to notes 11, 12 and 13.

 The Group tests annually whether goodwill has suffered any impairment.
 The recoverable amounts of cash generating units have been determined based on value-in-use calculations.
 These calculations require the use of estimates.